TomfromBerlin/bashrc/README.md

 ## Content
 This .bashrc consists of several files.
 On the one hand the actual .bashrc and on the other hand a few files that are assigned to certain settings (mentioned above).
-In principle, the contents of these files could also be written directly to the bashrc, but it is a bit clearer this way.
+In principle, the contents of these files could also be written directly to the bashrc, but it is a bit cleaner this way.
 <br>These files can be found in the `~/shellcfg/` directory.

 ## Aliases and functions